|

 CO-OPS

 While most buyers understand condominiums, few understand either co-ops or leaseholds.
 Instead of making the effort to learn, many simply walk away without even considering the option.
 The problem starts with the real-estate agents themselves.
-THEY don't understand the differences.
-Even when the agent himself lives in a co-op, he can be completely ignorant (and in denial) about the simple fact regarding whether the co-op corporation hold a mortgage on the property.
+THEY don’t understand the differences.
+Even when the agent himself lives in a co-op, he can be completely ignorant (and in denial) about the simple fact regarding whether the co-op corporation holds a mortgage on the property.

 There is an excellent paper written in 2006 for the New York University.
 It details the differences between a condo and a co-op, and presents a model for apartment valuations showing the impact on price from different attributes of the property.
 These are interesting for any purchaser.